Creating Outdoor Mood Lighting for Salt Lake City Evenings

 Does mood lighting work well on all home styles?

 It works on everything, but it looks especially good on homes with warm-toned exteriors.
 Utah stone, stucco, brick, and earth-toned paint all pick up warm white light beautifully.
 Lighter colors like white vinyl or cement board create a cleaner, more modern look.
-Either way, the effect is positive.
+Either way, warm white usually looks clean.

 Will my neighbors complain about the light?

-At mood-level brightness (20-40%), the light is soft enough that it doesn't project off your property in any meaningful way.
+At mood-level brightness (20-40%), the light is soft enough that it doesn't project off your property past the house the way a floodlight can.
 It's less obtrusive than a standard porch light.
 The scheduled dimming feature also helps.
-Several of our customers in neighborhoods with closer lot spacing specifically set a late-night dim to be considerate.
+In tighter neighborhoods, I usually recommend a late-night dim setting so the lights stay neighbor-friendly.

 How does the system handle Utah's long summer daylight hours?